 SiteGround account purchase was very pleasant.
 In the checkout, I was offered to buy the SG Site Scanner (made by a well-known Sucuri team) but nothing else than that.
 During the initial contact details submission, the API recognized that I’ve chosen the UK as a country and offered (not forced), to choose a different localization to suit me best.

 SiteGround reviews mention one thing which I would like to emphasize as well.
 That is a distinct number of data center locations made available.
-Three in Europe, one in Asia and one in the USA.
+Two in Europe, one in Asia and one in the USA.
 This shows that SiteGround invests a lot to appeal to the customers around the world, as with those five locations they pretty much circle the entire world.

 After I chose my server and agreed to pay, SiteGround opened a proactive chat session where the agent kindly asked for my phone number in order to clarify the setup records.
 The agent then manually charged the account as soon as I let him proceed with it over the phone.

 The account activated immediately afterward and I got to see the SiteGround dashboard which was very simple.
 It had basic information and a link to cPanel.
 A website builder menu was immediately available, so if I wanted, I could've started making my own website in just a few seconds.

-The cPanel itself is a very typical one.
-It’s convenient and simple.
+The cPanel itself is a very typical one as well.
+It's convenient and simple.
 All the information, including nameservers, disk space and expiration time is on the left side and icons, divided into sections, are on the right.

 There is not much else that can be said.
 The activation was fairly simple and very quick.
 Both the dashboard and the panel were super intuitive and easy to use.
 SiteGround did not blow my mind but didn't disappoint either.